Hyle-org/devhub-hyle/docs/developers/general-doc/pipelined-proving.md

 From Hylé’s perspective, the blob-transaction's content is not an issue: it simply represents incoming information that your contract will process.

 1. **Sequencing** happens when the blob transaction is received and included in a block.
 This step establishes a global order and timestamps for transactions.
-1. **Settlement** happens when the corresponding proof transaction is verified and added to the block.
+1. **Settlement** happens when the corresponding proof transaction is verified and added to a block.

-During settlement, proved blob transactions linked to the contract are executed in their sequencing order.
+During settlement, unproven blob transactions linked to the contract are executed in their sequencing order.

 ![A graph with Alice, Bob, and the token state.
 On the middle line, there's a starting state.
 Alice sends her TX A blob, which updates the token's virtual state; a bit later, Bob sends a TX B blob which is sequenced.
 The updated state will now be used as the start state for the TX B proof, while Alice can prepare to send her TX A proof.
 This updates the token's state for TX A, then for TX B.](../../assets/img/pipelined-proving.jpg)

 ## Unprovable transactions

-Hylé introduces **timeouts** for blob transactions to ensure timely proof submissions.

-Transactions without proofs within a specific duration, as well as transactions with invalid proofs, are rejected.
+Even with pipelined proving, the delay in proof generation and submission can delay transaction finality and create uncertainty when determining the initial state of subsequent transactions.

+To remove this bottleneck, Hylé enforces timeouts for blob transactions.

+Each blob transaction is assigned a specific time limit for the associated proof to be submitted and verified.
+If the proof is not successfully provided within this window, the transaction is rejected: it is ignored for state updates but remains recorded in the block.

+The inclusion of the unproven transaction in the block ensures transparency, as the transaction data remains accessible.

+Subsequent transactions can proceed without waiting indefinitely.